 All patients entering the Origins’ Clinical Assessment Program complete an initial nursing assessment within the first hours of arrival.
 This helps our medical team assess and treat acute concerns that need immediate medical attention.
 Our proximity to St. Mary’s Medical Center, a renowned hospital directly adjacent to Hanley Center, ensures that we can swiftly transfer them to emergency care if needed.

 Upon arrival into our care, each person is screened for psychiatric concerns.
-Taking a mental health screening is one of the quickest and easiest ways to determine whether a person is experiencing symptoms of a mental health condition, especially symptoms that may be affecting a person’s safety, such as thoughts of suicide or self-harm.
+Taking a mental health screening is one of the quickest and easiest ways to determine whether a person is experiencing symptoms of a mental health condition, especially symptoms that may affect a person’s safety, such as thoughts of suicide or self-harm.

-Within 24 hours, patients receive a complete history and physical (H&P) exam by a physician or other practitioner (ARNP or PA).
+Within 24 hours, patients receive a complete history and physical (H&P) exam from a physician or other practitioner (ARNP or PA).
 This allows us to begin addressing any chronic or acute medical conditions that may be present.

 Each patient in Origins CAP will be assigned a therapist who will meet with them individually during their stay.
 These sessions are a vital component of the assessment and recommendation process.
 During this time, the therapists will guide a patient to privately explore issues that may be contributing to (or exacerbated by) substance use or other mental health concerns.

 Upon completing the Clinical Assessment Program, we provide an integrated summary of our findings.
 This includes information from Origins’ skilled multidisciplinary team—from doctors and therapists to psychologists and support staff.